jonnonz1/nz-statute-book/acts/public/2003/holidays-act-2003.md

 ### 15 Purpose of this subpart
 The purpose of this subpart is to—
-  (a) provide all employees with a minimum of 3 weeks' annual holidays to be paid at the time the holidays are taken; and (b) require employers to pay employees at the end of their employment for annual holidays not taken; and (c) enable employers to manage their businesses, taking into account the annual holiday entitlements of their employees.
+  (a) provide all employees with a minimum of 3 weeks’ annual holidays to be paid at the time the holidays are taken; and (b) require employers to pay employees at the end of their employment for annual holidays not taken; and (c) enable employers to manage their businesses, taking into account the annual holiday entitlements of their employees.
-  (d) to ensure that, on and from 1 April 2007, when an employee next becomes entitled to annual holidays, the employee's minimum entitlement is increased from 3 weeks' annual holidays to 4 weeks' annual holidays.
+  (d) to ensure that, on and from 1 April 2007, when an employee next becomes entitled to annual holidays, the employee’s minimum entitlement is increased from 3 weeks’ annual holidays to 4 weeks’ annual holidays.

 **Entitlement to annual holidays**

 ### 16 Entitlement to annual holidays
-(1) After the end of each completed 12 months of continuous employment, an employee is entitled to not less than 4 weeks' paid annual holidays.
+(1) After the end of each completed 12 months of continuous employment, an employee is entitled to not less than 4 weeks’ paid annual holidays.
 (2) For the purposes of subsection (1), the 12 months of continuous employment— (a) includes any period during which the employee was—
     (i) on paid holidays or leave under this Act; or